Home Compare LIN vs RPM

 Linde vs RPM International: Which Stock Looks Stronger in 2026?

-Linde holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with Linde carrying a narrow edge on valuation.
 RPM International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Linde holds the more constructive position.
 That puts structure and market broadly in agreement — Linde's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON